FabioLolix/distroware.gitlab.io/RaspberryPi_OS.md

 **RancherOS**

-	Indipendent, RancherOS is a tiny Linux distro that runs the entire OS as Docker containers
+	Independent, RancherOS is a tiny Linux distro that runs the entire OS as Docker containers

 * http://rancher.com/rancher-os/